rayed/rayed.com/content/posts/2018/03/goodbye-wordpress-hello-hugo.md

 ### Backups ...
 Not Anymore!

-Since everything in static site generator is a file, it is easy to but under `git` and keep a version on any git hosting service like github or bitbucket, and as added bonus you would get automatic versioning of your contents!
+Since everything in static site generator is a file (remember no DB!), it is easy to put it under `git` and keep it hosted on any git hosting service like github or bitbucket, and as an added bonus you would get automatic versioning of your contents!

 #### Markdown